backdrop-contrib/taxonomy_field_formatter/README.txt

 -- CONFIGURATION --

 * Select "Entity" formatter for your taxonomy term reference field.
-* Configure view mode "Entity" for taxonomy vocabulary.
+* Configure the selected view mode for taxonomy vocabulary.